RIP HW! Former President HW Bush's Last Words

 “I love you, too,” Mr. Bush told his son.

 Rest in Peace President Bush!
+You were a courageous and good man.

 You won’t appreciate the way the AP treated him as comparef to their treatment of mass murdering Fidel Castro.